vectordotdev/vector/docs/usage/configuration/specification.md

   # * no default
   inputs = ["my-source-id"]

-  # The AWS region of the target CloudWatch Logs stream resides.
+  # The AWS region of the target Kinesis stream resides.
   #
   # * required
   # * no default
   region = "us-east-1"

-  # The stream name of the target CloudWatch Logs stream.
+  # The stream name of the target Kinesis Logs stream.
   #
   # * required
   # * no default
   stream_name = "my-stream"

+  # The field used for each records partition key Kinesis stream.
+  #
+  # * optional
+  # * default: "random"
+  partition_key_field = "my-partition-key"

   #
   # Batching